RedRover logo

 Donor

-This month marks 20 years since RedRover and over 400 RedRover Responders volunteers worked together to support animals and people affected by Hurricanes Katrina and Rita in Mississippi, Louisiana, and Texas.
+Over 20 years ago, RedRover and over 400 RedRover Responders volunteers worked together to support animals and people affected by Hurricanes Katrina and Rita in Mississippi, Louisiana, and Texas.
 For pet owners, the storm was a nightmare that tested the unbreakable bond between families and their beloved pets.
 RedRover, at the time known as United Animal Nations (UAN), sprang into action, deploying RedRover Responders volunteers from across the country and Canada to come together to support those affected.

 Today, we remain committed to helping families and pets in crisis through programs like RedRover Responders and as a founding member of the National Animal Rescue and Sheltering Coalition created as a result of Hurricane Katrina), but our work never ends.